SoftwareSachin/P6/replit.md

   * Revolutionary offline payments with Bluetooth device discovery
   * Complete OPPB branding with purple gradients and Material Design 3
   * Mobile-first responsive design matching specification exactly
+- June 30, 2025.
+Successfully completed migration to standard Replit environment:
+  * PostgreSQL database provisioned and configured with proper connection pooling
+  * Database schema migrated and seeded with initial merchant and user data
+  * All dependencies installed and application server running on port 5000
+  * Client/server separation maintained with secure authentication
+  * Project ready for deployment and further development
 ```

 ## User Preferences